 The Bird Watching that Starts Today website recommends bird watching spots nearby while introducing hints and points of caution when observing wild birds.
 These websites can even be enjoyed while out and about on a smartphone.

-We are also creating leaflets on how to easily distinguish the birds around you to help in bird watching as well as posters and leaflets about how to easily make feeders, birdbaths and nest to encourage birds into your area.
+We are also creating leaflets on how to easily distinguish the birds around you to help in bird watching and leaflets about how to easily make feeders, birdbaths and nest to encourage birds into your area.